HUMERUS ANATOMY

 • Function:

-• Receives the coronoid process of the ulna during forearm flexion
+• Receives the coronoid process of the ulna when you flex your forearm

 • Location: Anterior surface above the capitulum